AyushNanglia/GDSC-RecTask/README.md

 # gdsc_rec_task

 A Firebase integrated Flutter application containing 3 sections viz.
 Home, Store, Cart.
--Home displays clickable cards with pet info, on clicking the cards, respective availability status can be changed.
+- Home displays clickable cards with pet info, on clicking the cards, respective availability status can be changed.
--Shop displays clickable cards with sample products with their per unit price, on clicking the cards, they get added to the cart.
+- Shop displays clickable cards with sample products with their per unit price, on clicking the cards, they get added to the cart.
 [As of now, only 1 piece per item can be added]
--Cart only displays the list of items added, and on clicking each item, they get removed.
+- Cart only displays the list of items added, and on clicking each item, they get removed.

 **NOTE:** Everytime the application is run, it might throw an exception in the very beginning which can be resolved through Flutter hot reload.